Cousins of the camel, these long-necked animals can add a dose of fibre and fun to your small farm.

 Check with your vet for information on all diseases, the likelihood of occurrence and testing opportunities.

-Alpacas need to have access to fresh water at all times.
+Alpacas need to always have access to fresh water.
 Each animal may drink as much as 4L/day.

 Alpacas are shorn once a year usually during spring.
 Shearing is the biggest maintenance task required and usually takes about seven minutes per animal for an experienced alpaca shearer.

 Alpacas are relatively disease free, but like all animals they need to be monitored to ensure they stay in optimum health.
 They are vaccinated twice a year with the same vaccines as used for sheep in the local area.
 Alpacas are essentially free from fly strike, foot rot and generally defecate in one spot so have a relatively low worm burden.

 When buying alpacas especially for breeding purposes, it is advisable to arrange for a vet check to ensure the animals purchased are healthy.
 The alpaca industry employs body condition scoring systems that are similar to those used for other livestock.
 Regular monitoring of the flock’s average body condition is one way to determine the health of animals regardless of how much fleece they are carrying.

 Alpacas have two toes with hard toenails.
 The toenails need to be trimmed occasionally.

 - There are two types of alpacas, Huacaya and Suri.